Amanss21229/NeetQuizBot/replit.md

 A comprehensive Telegram bot for NEET students featuring automatic quiz forwarding, real-time scoring, daily leaderboards, and complete admin management.
 Built using Python with python-telegram-bot v20+ and PostgreSQL database.

 ## Recent Changes
+- 2025-11-03: Added user-admin messaging system
+  - Users can send messages to bot in private chat, automatically forwarded to admin group
+  - Admins can reply to user messages directly from admin group
+  - Supports all message types: text, images, videos, documents, audio, voice, stickers, GIFs, PDFs
+  - User details (name, username, ID) shown in admin group
+  - Database-backed message mapping for reliability
+  - Commands are not forwarded to avoid spam
 - 2025-10-12: Added reply toggle system for groups
   - New commands: /replyoff and /replyon (admin/group admin only)
   - Groups can disable/enable quiz reply messages independently